 2] Run Microsoft Store Apps Troubleshooter

-Microsoft has also released a dedicated Microsoft Store apps Troubleshooter.
+Microsoft has released a dedicated Microsoft Store apps Troubleshooter.
 You need to download and run it as it helps resolve most Microsoft Store errors.

 3] Reset Microsoft Store